Express

 Yes, it is a free backend framework.

-Moreover, it is an open source solution, and you can find its code on GitHub.
+It is also an open-source solution, and you can find its code on GitHub.

 Which country uses Express the most?